 In addition to an underlayment solution, some Luxury Vinyl Tile products have a thicker construction and are available with an attached pad.
 The attached pad can help with noise reduction too.

 Mannington Commercial’s Mannington Crown and City Park®, rigid core products with FloorArmor® have an attached sound abatement pad for greater acoustic comfort, making this flooring an ideal solution for multi-family, hospitality, senior living, and education spaces, as well as workplaces that would benefit from a quieter environment.

 Now that we know what LVT is, how to design with it and how to specify it, it’s time to talk about how to install and maintain it.
 These are arguably the two most important pieces of the puzzle.
 You might be wondering why that is.

-Why do I need to know about LVT flooring installation if I’m not a flooring installer?
+Why do I need to know about Luxury Vinyl Tile flooring installation if I’m not a flooring installer?
 You don’t need to know how to install the flooring, but you do need to know how the flooring is installed so that the design on paper can come to life in reality.

 LVT Installation Tips: